While intent can sometimes be difficult to prove, it is undeniable that JUUL Labs products appeal to young people.

 Whether this misinformation is intentional or not is an issue being discussed.
 Two teens testified to the House Committee on Oversight and Reform that, at one point, their 9th-grade class was put alone in a room with a JUUL representative and told the products were “totally safe.”
 While they were also told they were not wanted as customers, many say this was almost just another marketing gimmick meant to appeal to the rebellious side of youth.

 The claim that e-cigarettes, including JUUL Devices, are “totally safe” is factually and provably false.
-Nicotine is addictive and can cause a number of issues already discussed, in addition to the negative properties of any other chemicals added to such devices.
+Nicotine is addictive and can cause several issues already discussed, in addition to the negative properties of any other chemicals added to such devices.
 “Safer than cigarettes” is a more accurate claim, but they are not safe and certainly not recommended for teens or younger people.

 In addition to the already discussed issues with JUUL’s marketing, their product specifically has a sleeker design that is small and looks not unlike a USB flash drive.